Palviny/100-days-of-cloud/AWS/Day-22/README.md

 private key stays securely on the client.

-I also learned that SSH access depends on more than just the key: network access through port 22, the correct Linux username, the key pair configuration, and correct file permissions all matter.
+I also learned that SSH access depends on more than just the key:
+The network access through port 22, the correct Linux username, the key pair configuration, and correct file permissions all matter.